yousefQJ19/Advance-project/README.md

 * Adding a new user
  AddUserConfirmation : this service used to prevent the app from creating an account that has the same name as a deleted one

+## Summary
+**we designed tha 4 section while followin the solid princeple mainly fucosed on cubbling dependance inversion and the single responsaplete problem we ensured that the app is scalable flexable and and and every operation excuted in the app is recorded in the log files using the logger for any accountabilte and the app designed focusing on the readers**